The great Champions League illusion: A European Super League in all but name | Goal.com

 Thus, the re-emergence of Super League speculation at the tail end of 2020 was entirely expected.
 The current agreement on the international match calendar will expire in 2024, meaning there is scope for restructuring the continental club game, and preliminary talks among the game's major stakeholders are already under way.

-Goal has learned that representatives from European Leagues will meet UEFA this week to discuss the governing body's plans for its continental cup competitions: the Champions League, the Europa League and the new Europa Conference League, which will begin in 2021-22.

-The future format of UEFA's flagship event, the Champions League, will draw much of the media and fan focus.
+The future format of UEFA's flagship event, the Champions League, is understandably drawing much of the media and fan focus.
 Will the group stage be expanded in 2024?
 Will the qualification process change?
 Will certain clubs be guaranteed participation?

 The size of a club's coffers is influenced by three primary revenue streams: its domestic league's broadcasting deal, its own commercial contracts, and UCC money.